Danusshkumar/error/README.md

 in its original file location

 # the actual bug
-when user selects the file from DCIM the file is actually encrypted and all the process are done. but an empty placeholder pointing is shown in the gallery
+when user selects the file from DCIM folder, the file is actually encrypted and all the process are done. but an empty placeholder is shown in the gallery

 await ogFile.rename("$mainDirectory/.hmf/$tempName.hmf");
 by this  line I actually moving the file from its original place to place where hidden files are